baradhiren/story/Matrix/Meaning.md

 ------------* 4 months later

     "I don't think we are communicating on the same level.
 Thus, I am not fit to perform my duties to the best of my abilities.
-I have to quit." said H a bittersweet feelings in their heart.
+I have to quit." said H with a bittersweet feeling in their heart.

 -- The End.